dvklopfenstein/goatools_simulation/README.md

 ![pval tiled FDR values](doc/md/images/suppl_hypoth_fdr_100to025_01to05_004to128_N00500_100.png) The x-axis shows two simulation parameters.
-The first parameter is the number of tested hypotheses in each simulation, which is 4, 16, and 128.
+The first parameter is the _number of tested hypotheses_ in each simulation, which is 4, 16, and 128.
-The second parameter is the maximum P-value of a randomly generated hypothesis test result.
+The second parameter, labeled on the figure as **Sig.<=**, is the _maximum P-value_, of randomly generated non-true null hypotheses test results.
-The y-axis shows the percentage of "True nulls".
+The y-axis shows the _percentage of "True nulls"_.
-As the percentage of "True nulls" drops and the number of "Nontrue nulls" rises, the simulated FDR drops dramatically.
+As the percentage of "True nulls" drops and the number of "non-true nulls" rises, the simulated FDR drops dramatically.

 The maximum P-value for "non-true null hypotheses" is seen here with values 0.05, 0.03, & 0.01.
 This value has no affect on the simulated FDR values.
 But it has a large affect on the sensitivity of the test.
-If all "non-true null hypotheses" have a randomly generated P-value between 0 and 0.01, all hypotheses will be discovered.
+If all "non-true null hypotheses" have a randomly generated P-value between 0.0 and 0.01, all hypotheses will be discovered.
-If all "non-true null hypotheses" have a randomly generated P-value between 0 and 0.05, only 10% of the hypotheses will be discovered.
+If all "non-true null hypotheses" have a randomly generated P-value between 0.0 and 0.05, only 10% of the hypotheses will be discovered.